Dejan8/Weather/README.md

 # Weather
-JavaFX app provide a national and local weather forecast for cities.
-JavaFX graphic.
+JavaFX app provide a national and local weather forecast for cities worldwide.